finnito/Science/content/11sci/as90940/markdown/energy-transformations.md

 ### Pātai

 Mr Le Sueur has mass 71kg and has climbed a tree 4.5m tall to jump into a lake.
-How fast will he be travelling when he hits the water?
+How fast will he be traveling when he hits the water?

 - Starts with $E_{p}$, so calculate it
 - Then transformed all to $E_{k}$, so put known values into $E_{k}=\frac{1}{2}mv^{2}$